Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 A GuardRail is parameterized by two different enum types.
 One type defining the possible outcomes of execution.
 And another type defining reasons why execution might be rejected.

-Additionally, it has five main attributes.
+Additionally, it has five main attributes:

 1. Name - used for identification purposes.
 2. Result metrics - counts of the different task execution results.
 3. Rejection Metrics- counts of the different execution rejection reasons.